Killing of al-Najjar children: Background

-The strike
+Strike

-According to a niece of the couple, who accompanied Hamdi after they dropped Alaa off at Nasser Hospital, the family's home was hit by the Israelis twice.
+According to a niece of the couple, who accompanied Hamdi after they dropped Alaa off at Nasser Hospital, the family's home was hit by the Israeli Air Force (IAF) twice.
 After the first time, in which the missile failed to detonate, Hamdi rushed home to get his children out, following which the Israelis launched a second missile, causing the explosion.

 Witnesses reported that the children's charred bodies recovered from the rubble had been burned to a crisp; an uncle who rushed to the scene shortly after the strike described seeing a blown-out skull and scattered bits of brain tissue.
 The children's bodies were in such poor condition that their mother was unable to identify them.
 Hamdi suffered multiple fractures throughout his body and damage to the brain; he died on June 1.
-Adam, as of June 1, remains in treatment.
+Adam, as of June 1, remains in treatment as of June 2025.

-The Israeli military claims to have bombed a group of suspects moving near Israeli troops, adding that reports of civilian casualties were "under review."
+The Israel Defense Forces (IDF) claimed to have bombed a group of suspects moving near Israeli troops, adding that reports of civilian casualties were "under review".
 However, no other victims of the strike are known, and the children's uncle says the area was deserted at the time.
-Marwan al-Hams, director of field hospitals at the Health Ministry in the Gaza Strip, told Le Monde that most likely the army knew very well who the house belonged to and who was in it at the time of the bombing.
-The IDF "targets everyone, but by striking the home of pediatrician Alaa and her husband, Dr. Hamdi, it's as if they wanted to target the health care system itself, the last line of defense protecting the Palestinian people by saving lives," he said.
+Marwan al-Hams, director of field hospitals at the Gaza Health Ministry (GHM), told Le Monde that most likely the army knew very well who the house belonged to and who was in it at the time of the bombing.
+He said the IDF:"Targets everyone, but by striking the home of pediatrician Alaa and her husband, Dr. Hamdi, it's as if they wanted to target the health care system itself, the last line of defense protecting the Palestinian people by saving lives."